lnapo94/HestonFive/README.md

 ### How to start our application?
 First of all, download this clone this git repository in the BOSP directory: /BOSP/contrib/user/.
 After that, use `make bootstrap` (in this way BarbequeRTRM search our application and add it to the BOSP files), then use `make menuconfig` to select our application and add it to the BarbequeRTRM selected apps.
 Finally, start Barbeque and then start our application typing `hestonfive` in the BOSP CLI.

+### How to setup new parameters in the application?
+You can setup new option values from command line, simply typing one, or more, of this command:
+* `-n [--sims]`: Setup the number of simulations to do (60000 by default)
+* `-d [--discr]`: Setup the discretization value (300 by default)
+* `-r [--real]`: Setup the correct option value to know the error (34.9998 by default)

+* `-s [--spot]`: Setup the spot price of the option (100.0 by default)
+* `-K [--strike]`: Setup the strike price of the option (100.0 by default)
+* `-R [--risk]`: Setup the risk-free rate value of the option (0.05 by default)
+* `-T [--time]`: Setup the maturity time of the option, in years (5.0 by default)

+* `-v [--vol]`: Setup the volatility of the option (0.09 by default)
+* `-r [--rho]`: Setup the correlation coefficient of the option (-0.3 by default)
+* `-k [--kappa]`: Setup the mean reversion rate of the option (2.0 by default)
+* `-t [--theta]`: Setup the long-term volatility of the option (0.09 by default)
+* `-x [--xi]`: Setup the volatility value of the option volatility (1.0 by default)

+Remember that the minimum supported value of simulations is 10000 (if you under of this value, the option simulated price will not be correct).
+Moreover, if you change the option parameters, remember to change also the exact value of the option.
+In this way you will have the good computation of the error.

+If you can't remeber all of these settings, don't worry, you can just type `hestonfive -h` on console.

 ### Would you like more information?
 If you want more information about some classes or some methods, please, check out our [documentation pages](https://lnapo94.github.io/HestonFive).
+If you want more information about the BarbequeRTRM project, goes to [this site](https://bosp.dei.polimi.it/doku.php).

-If you have more questions about our application, feel free to contact us.
+Otherwise, if you have more questions about our application, feel free to contact us.